elisabethschiele/modelChecking/README.md

 ## Developer’s Guide
 If you want to adapt, reuse or extend this code, please refer to the following Developer's Guide.
 We provide a visual overview of the class structure as well as more detailed information about the most important functions and classes.
 The comments within the code might also help to understand how specific parts of the algorithm work.

-### Classes and Files
-This is an overview of the class structure:
-TODO UML class diagram

 ### Using New Models
 For any new model you want to use, you need to implement the functions `get_immediate_reward` and `episode_finished`.
 We recommend creating a new file `model_name_rewards.py` which contains these functions.
 We provide these for the Resource Gathering problem as well as the Frozen Lake problem.\